 The three children, along with the crowd, continued listening as Jesus spoke.
 "Love your enemies," He said.
 "Do good to those who hate you.
 Even bless those who curse you.
 Do to others as you would have them do to you."

-(Yet, the evil one confuses human minds with his ideas, contrary to Jesus' teachings, like, "Do to others before they do you; take, before another takes it.")
+(Yet, the evil one aspiring that hateful glare, confuses human minds with his ideas, contrary to Jesus' teachings, like, "Do to others before they do you; take, before another takes it.")

 Before that crowd, as Timothy and Jessi stood in the midst, there beside Josiah, they listened with eager ears.
 "Judge not…" Jesus said.
 "Condemn not….
 Forgive, and you will receive forgiveness.
-Give, and in return, it will be given to you in abundance, beyond your greatest expectations.
+Give, and in return, you will receive in abundance beyond your greatest expectations.
 Look at your heart attitude first before you try to correct another's ways.
-What stored in a person's heart will reflect in his ways, his words and his works…."
+What stored in a person's heart will reflect in his ways, his words, and his works…."

-That evil one aspiring a hateful glare, however, searched ever so diligently through his destruction book for ways to rid the world of these "righteous" ones before they spread more of this "truth" and cause more damage to his master's kingdom.
+(That evil one aspiring a hateful glare, however, searched ever so diligently through his destruction manual for ways to rid the world of these "righteous" ones before they spread more of this "truth" and cause more damage to his master's kingdom.)

 Go to Chapter Twelve